magiciangrl/magiciangrl/README.md

 <p align="center">
 <img src="https://github.com/user-attachments/assets/b7cf7835-a918-4ecf-a6ba-f5c18d618177">
 <p align="center">
   I dont mind when people talk to me, actually i really like when people interact so my apologies if I come off as unapproachable I do appreciate it very much.
 C+h is welcomed!
 Obviously dnc or whatever but when i really think about it I dont care that much.
-It isnt an outlet ENCOURAGING people 2 copy me but hell, if someone cared so much 2 screenshot and colour my pixel horse i'd be pretty flattered!
+It isnt an outlet ENCOURAGING people 2 copy me but hell, if someone cared so much 2 screenshot and recolour my pixel horse i'd be pretty flattered!
 <p align="center">
   Thanks for reading...
 Have a good day / evening / night wherever you may be.
 <p align="center">